explorable-viz/popl2022/Review/cover-letter.md

 ### Minor changes

-- Added link to GitHub repository and artifact evaluation instructions
+- add link to GitHub repository and artifact evaluation instructions
-- Added link to supplementary materials (extended paper) on arXiv
+- add link to supplementary materials (extended paper) on arXiv
-- Remove mention of representable functors
+- remove mention of representable functors
-- Eliminated overloaded metavariables for Galois connections and components of same
+- eliminate overloaded metavariables for Galois connections and components of same
-- Clarified that there are no complications associated with tracking dependencies on higher-order data
+- clarify that there are no complications associated with tracking dependencies on higher-order data
+- state more clearly in section 4.3 how our approach improves on differential slicing
+- clarify that the approach supports an analysis for primitive operations where (for non-zero n), both n * 0 and 0 * n only depend on n

 ### Other notes